 As we were leaving our house, I hugged my Mom and at that moment had another contraction.
 This brings the saying, “you are never too old to need your Mom” to a whole new level.
 I am not sure anyone had a dry eye at this point.
 I remember her saying something along the lines of, “as soon as you see him you will forget all of this.”
 My Mom walked us to the car and sent us off.

 The drive from High River to Calgary was the most uncomfortable 45 minutes of my life.
 Scott drove safely through the rain, and I assured him every contraction, that I was okay.
 I was no longer able to go through my contractions quietly, so I am sure he was wishing he was in his police car traveling lights and sirens to get me there faster.

 When we arrived at the hospital, we drove right up to the front door.
 I am not going to lie, I thought this baby was coming, and so did Scott.
 Scott yelled out the window to the security guard, “where do we park, we are in labor”?
 The security guard pointed us to the drop off parking and told us not to worry about getting a ticket.

-We got a ticket 😉 In his defense, I think he thought Scott but be right back down to move the car.
+We got a ticket 😉 In his defense, I think he thought Scott would be right back down to move the car.
 Luckily for me, Scott didn’t leave my side.

 On the way up the elevator, the contractions were coming faster and more intense.
 When the elevator opened there were some people (can’t tell you how many or their gender), but they were waiting on the outside of the elevator.
 I was not ready to get off.
-I went through another contraction while holding tight on the handlebar that I try to avoid touching at all costs when in elevators, that night; I didn’t care.
+I went through another contraction while holding tight on the handlebar.
+I usually try to avoid touching those bars at all costs when in elevators, that night; I didn’t care.
 The nice people waited patiently, and when I was done, I made my way to admitting.

 Again, I thought this baby was coming fast.